 Suicide is the ultimate form of self-harm.
-In Inferno 13, Dante invents a new language of pain and despair to evoke the tortured minds of those who choose this ending.
+In Inferno 13, Dante forges a new language of pain and despair to evoke the tortured minds of those who choose this ending.

 At the start of the canto we return to the landscape of the poem’s prologue, finding ourselves, again, in a pathless wood – not coincidentally, I think, as Dante’s own lost state in Canto 1 plunged him into a despair that, had it not been for Virgil’s intervention, might have driven him to suicide.
 This second wood is a deeply sinister place and Dante piles on the negatives, contrasting it with a normal, healthy wood: here the foliage isn’t green but dusky in colour; the boughs aren’t smooth but knotted and warped; instead of fruit there are poisonous thorns.
 Worst, the wood is infested by harpies – those hideous monsters of Greek mythology, half woman, half bird, whose sharp claws tear at the flesh of their victims.

 Virgil tells Dante he’s going to find it hard to believe what he sees here.
 And Dante is indeed bewildered, at first unable to match sounds with sights:

 Dante’s confusion at the start of this passage is a glimpse into the darkness, the fog of incomprehension that invades the suicide’s mind.
 He gropes at his guide’s perception – Cred’io ch’ei credette ch’io credessi, “I think he thought that I thought” – as the gloom thickens.
 Convoluted constructions of this kind are scattered about the canto, hinting at the destructive struggles that consume and eventually extinguish the divided self.